 Initiating Get Recovery Options Working (GROW) and partnering with the Dayton Police Department to conduct outreach to persons who survived an opioid overdose.

 Helping with 22 Conversation for Change events (May 2014-May 2018) that reached 705 people and trained 618 people to use naloxone.

 Conversation for Change (C4C) meetings are community events that were born out of the Byrn Criminal Justice Grant (BCJI) and in partnership with the Dayton Police Department, the Dayton Mediation Center, University of Dayton and Wright State University.
 The community events are held in neighborhoods with the highest rates of drug activity in Dayton.

 Get Recovery Option Working (GROW) is a coordinated, multi-disciplinary mobile crisis response team that includes Dayton Police, EMTs from the Dayton Fire Department, and a certified peer supporter (CPS).
 GROW works diligently to respond to opiod overdose calls across the City of Dayton and connects overdose survivors and their family members and friends to treatment, recovery support services, overdose prevention education, and community outreach.

 Peers For Change

 Peer support services are delivered by people who have common life experiences with the people they are serving.
 People who have experienced mental health and substance use disorder are better able to help one another because of their shared experiences.
 Peers offer support, strength, and hope to the people they serve.
 This can lead to personal growth, healthier lifestyles, hope, and recovery.

-SIGN UP FOR MIRACLE MAKERS TODAY!
+SIGN UP FOR PEER SUPPORT TODAY!